gcushen/mezzanine-api/docs/index.md

 # Mezzanine API

-RESTful API for Mezzanine CMS

----

 ## Overview

 Mezzanine API is a **RESTful web API** for the popular [Mezzanine] content management platform.
 It is built upon the [Django] framework, using **JSON** for serialization and **OAuth2** for secure authentication.
 The API empowers developers to **automate, extend and combine Mezzanine with other services** such as mobile apps.

+### Why use the API?

+* **Freedom**: build mobile, web, or server apps and use whatever programming language you want
+* **Speed**: harness a significant speed advantage over Mezzanine's Python based page views

-#### Access all the data your app needs
+### Access all the data your app needs

 Intuitive REST API resources for posts, categories, comments, pages, users, and site/app metadata.
 Retrieving or updating data involves simply sending a HTTP request.

-#### Industry standard security
+### Industry standard security

 OAuth2, the industry standard for API authentication, allows users to authorize and revoke access to third party applications without the need for those applications to request the user's confidential credentials.

-#### Filter and search website data
+### Easily filter and search content
 Apply filters such as `posts?date_min=2015-01-01&category=2` or search `posts?search=fitness` to narrow down results.
 Results are paginated to handle large datasets.

-#### Interactive endpoint documentation
+### Interactive endpoint documentation

-The best way to learn about the API is via the interactive resource documentation which utilizes the popular [Swagger UI].
+The best way to learn about the API resources is via the interactive endpoint documentation which utilizes the popular [Swagger
+UI].

 ![mezzanine api](img/api_resources.png)